tungstenfabric/tf-devstack/juju/README.md

 ## Hardware and software requirements

 Recommended:
-- AWS instance with 2 virtual CPU, 4 GB of RAM and 10 GB of disk space to start juju-controller
+- instance with 2 virtual CPU, 4 GB of RAM and 10 GB of disk space to start juju-controller
-- AWS instance with 4 virtual CPU, 16 GB of RAM and 80 GB of disk space to deploy from charms
+- instance with 8 virtual CPU, 16 GB of RAM and 120 GB of disk space to deploy from charms

 - Ubuntu 18.04